firasrg/autocare-rest-api/README.md

 **Goals** :

 - Enhance problem-solving skills by tackling real-world challenges.
-- Gain hands-on experience in modern web backend development.
+- Gain hands-on experience in modern Web Applications.
 - Improve proficiency in Java and related frameworks.
-- Master Git for version control, including branching and merging.
-- Learn to effectively use GitHub for repositories, issues, pull requests, and discussions.
+- Learn how to effectively use [GitHub](https://github.com/).
 - Develop skills in documentation and testing.
-- And more!

 ## Features

 - **Expose Cars data**: Retrieve detailed information about cars, including related entities like clients, maintainers, and tools.
-- **Custom JSON structure**: Generate JSON responses with a custom JSON builder, maintaining the order of attributes.
+- **Custom JSON builder**: Generate JSON responses with a customizable JSON builder component.

 ## Technology Stack